AYA - Care for Young Adults with Cancer

-Every year, approximately 3800 young adults between the age of 18 and 39 are diagnosed with cancer.
-That turns your entire life upside down, even though these are supposed to be your best years.
+Every year, approximately 3800 young adults between the ages of 18 and 39 are diagnosed with cancer.
+It turns your whole world upside down, in the prime of your life.
 You are confronted with an all-encompassing illness.

-As a young adult with cancer, you may face specific questions related to your age or situation.
-You may have normal questions in an abnormal situation.
-At the NKI, the AYA care team is available for you and any questions you may have.
-These questions could be about all sorts of topics.
-The NKI AYA care uses the "Me and my..." age-specific topics.
-Find out more about these topics at the care network for young adults with cancer, the AYA-Zorgnetwerk.
+As a young adult with cancer, you may face specific issues related to your age or situation.
+You may have normal questions related to an abnormal situation.
+At the NKI, our AYA care team is here to support you and answer any questions you may have, about all sorts of topics.
+The NKI AYA care team makes use of "Me and my..." age-specific topics.
+Find out more about this approach at the care network for young adults with cancer, the AYA-Zorgnetwerk.

-The AYA care network website also has a questionnaire available in Dutch that you can use to figure out what you're struggling with and how to formulate your questions.
+The website of the AYA care network contains a questionnaire, only available in Dutch, that you can use to find out what you're struggling with and how you can put your questions into words.
 You can bring this questionnaire to the hospital.

 Some of the questions you can expect to find on the questionnaire are:

-- Can I continue my work or education afterward?
+- Can I continue with my work or studies after my treatment?

 - How should I tell my children, friends, and other people in my life?

-- Do I need to cryobank egg or sperm cells to be able to have children later in life?
+- Will I need to cryobank egg or sperm cells to be able to have children later in life?

-- How to deal with intimacy and sexuality?
+- How should I handle intimacy and sexuality?

-- Can you keep your (student) housing or do you need to move back into your parents' house?
+- Can I keep living on my own or will I need to move back into my parents' house?

-- How do handle the emotions and feelings of my loved ones?
+- How can I deal with the emotions and feelings of my loved ones?